-1) Although the soil exposures do not present a public health hazard (with the possible exception of a pica child at the property with the highest arsenic concentration) it is prudent public health policy to remediate several of the sampled properties with the highest contaminant concentrations to decrease soil exposures (sixteen residential properties and two school yards have been or are proposed for remediation).
-Residents should follow practices such as washing hands and garden produce and wiping shoes to reduce exposures to soil.
+1) Because pica exposures at the properties with the highest arsenic concentrations could produce short term health effects, several of the sampled properties with the highest contaminant concentrations should be remediated to decrease arsenic exposures (sixteen residential properties and two school yards have been or are proposed for remediation).

-2) ATSDR should complete the review of site-specific air data to assess community exposures to airborne contaminants released from the WCI site
+2) ATSDR will complete the review of community-based air data to assess exposures to airborne contaminants and evaluate additional community-based soil data as it becomes available.